ihateblueb/aster/README.md

 - Accept
     - Follow
+- Announce
-- Reject
+	- Note
-    - Follow
+- Block
 - Create
     - Note
+- Delete
+	- Note
 - Like
     - Note
-- Announce
+- Reject
-    - Note
+	- Follow
 - Undo
     - Like
+    - Follow

 I'm thinking of sending Create(Actor()) to instances with followers to local since I process that